debils-tech/not_zero/README.md

 <a href="./LICENSE.md"><img src="https://img.shields.io/badge/license-GPLv3-blue.svg"></a>

-> Currently under active development and doesn't have anything very intresting to show.
+> Currently at the very early stage of development and here is no interesting stuff to show.
 >
 > More information will be in the near future.